Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-02/02-file-management/page-05.md

       </div>
       <div class="col-lg-10">
         <h4>Hypertext Markup Language (<b>HTML</b> or <b>HTM</b>)</h4>
         <p>HTML is the standard language known by all web designers and developers.
-HTML provides the structure of the page, using <i>elements</i> to create headings, paragraphs, lists, tables, links, etc. Properly-laid-out HTML is designed to enhance accessibility, and provide structued content outside of decorative styling.</p>
+HTML provides the structure of the page, using <i>elements</i> to create headings, paragraphs, lists, tables, links, etc. Properly-laid-out HTML is designed to enhance accessibility, and provide structured content outside of decorative styling.</p>
         <h4>Pros and Cons of Use:</h4>
         <ul style="list-style-type: none">
-          <li class="icon-pro">Widely-used; standard.</li>
+          <li class="icon-pro">Easy-to-learn, free or low-cost.</li>
-          <li class="icon-pro">Easy-to-learn.</li>
+          <li class="icon-pro">Widely-used; standard practice.</li>
           <li class="icon-pro">Extensive; has a large library and support community.</li>
-          <li class="icon-con">Requires a browser to correctly interperet the code.</li>
+          <li class="icon-con">Requires a browser to correctly interpret the code.</li>
           <li class="icon-con">HTML Lexicon is in American English, and may require extra interpretation for non-English speakers.</li>
         </ul>
       </div>